 Tax Return Filing.
-A number of provisions in the bill would require debtors to have filed tax returns, and in some cases to be current in their tax payments, before a bankruptcy case may continue.
-These provisions would help states identify potential claims in bankruptcy cases where they may be owed delinquent taxes.
+A number of provisions in the bill would require debtors to have filed tax returns before a bankruptcy case may continue.
+Those provisions would help states identify potential claims in bankruptcy cases where they may be owed delinquent taxes.

 Priority of Payments.
 In some circumstances under current law, debtors have borrowed money or incurred some new obligation that is dischargeable (able to be written-off at the end of bankruptcy) to pay for an obligation that would not be dischargeable.
 This bill would give the new debt the same priority as the underlying debt.
 If the underlying debt had a priority higher than that of state or local tax liabilities, state and local governments could lose access to some funds.
-However, it is possible that the underlying debt could be for a tax claim, in which case the taxing authority would face no loss.
+However, it is possible that the underlying debt could be for a tax claim, in which case, the taxing authority would face no loss.
 Because it is unclear what types of nondischargeable debts are covered by new debt and the degree to which this new provision would discourage such activity, CBO can estimate neither the direction nor the magnitude of the provision's impact on states and localities.